-Holiday hours are added to a non-exempt employee's paid leave account.
+Holiday hours are accrued into a non-exempt employee's holiday bank.
 If an employee terminates before the end of the year, they will be paid only the holiday hours earned prior to termination.
 Part-time employees should check with the Treasury Department to determine the amount of time to record on their time and attendance form.